mspeculatrix/Zolatron64/DOCUMENTATION/BOARDS/Raspberry Pi board.md

 # RASPBERRY PI BOARD

-[Click to see larger version]

 This board provides both serial communication with the Zolatron and persistent storage.

 The Raspberry Pi Zero 2 has onboard wifi, which means I can SSH to it from anywhere.
-Its serial port is routed out to an edge connector (top-left in the picture) which I connect to the Zolatron's serial port via a three-strand cable.
+Its serial port is routed out to an edge connector which I connect to the Zolatron's primary serial port via a three-strand cable.

 The Pi runs the ZolaDOS program as a systemd unit.
 This provides persistent storage for the Zolatron, allowing me to load and save programs, dump memory contents, delete files and so on.